gallenc/solent2Public/week1/maven-test-exercise/README.md

 SIDE NOTE:
 ```
-we could have used
+We could have just used

 mvn archetype:generate

-But I have found that depending on the version of maven installed, this might geneate a different list of possible projects.
+But I have found that depending on the version of maven installed,
+this might generate a different list of possible projects.
-So we are specifying exactly which version of plugin to run to remove the uncertainty using the command format
+So we are specifying exactly which version of plugin to
+run to remove the uncertainty using the command format

 mvn groupID:artifactID:version:goal
 ```